jdeisenberg/icljs/_sources/preface.rst

 In the world of mathematics, functions are the tools used to transform data.
-This is what the **functional programming** paradigm in the world of programming aims for: to describe algorithms as a series of functions that transform input to a desired output.
+This is what the **functional programming** paradigm in the world of programming aims for: to describe algorithms as a series of functions that transforms input to a desired output.

-There are many functional programming languages out there, but I decided to go with ClojureScript_ because it has a simple syntax that is similar to other languages such as Lisp_, Scheme_, and Racket_, and it comples to JavaScript_, which is `eating the world`_.
+There are many functional programming languages to choose from, but I decided to go with ClojureScript_ because it has a simple syntax that is similar to other languages such as Lisp_, Scheme_, and Racket_, and it compiles to JavaScript_, which is `eating the world`_.

 .. _ClojureScript: https://github.com/clojure/clojurescript
 .. _Lisp: https://en.wikipedia.org/wiki/Lisp_%28programming_language%29